Kaya Scodelario

-Kaya Rose Scodelario-Davis (née Scodelario; born 13 March 1992) is an English actress.
+Kaya Rose Scodelario (born 13 March 1992) is a British actress and model.
 She first came to prominence co-starring on E4's Skins (2007–2010, 2013), receiving two Golden Nymph nominations for her portrayal of Effy Stonem.
 She then took on leading roles in a variety of films, such as Wuthering Heights (2011), the Maze Runner series (2014–2018), Pirates of the Caribbean: Dead Men Tell No Tales (2017), Crawl (2019), and Resident Evil: Welcome to Raccoon City (2021).
-In 2024, she starred in the action comedy series The Gentlemen and limited biographical drama series Senna.
+In 2024, she starred in the action-comedy series The Gentlemen and limited biographical drama series Senna.

 Early life

 Scodelario was born Kaya Rose Humphrey on 13 March 1992, in Haywards Heath, West Sussex.
 Her mother, Katia Scodelario, is a Brazilian who worked as an accountant in Itu, São Paulo, and moved to England in 1990; Scodelario's surname comes from her mother's Italian grandfather.
 Her father, Roger Humphrey, was Polish-English and died in November 2010.

 Her parents divorced when Scodelario was one year old, and her mother took her to London when she was four.
 They spent their first night on the street before finding a council flat on Holloway Road.
 Scodelario took her mother's surname and spoke Portuguese at home.
-She attended St Joseph’s Catholic Primary School, Highgate Hill and she attended Bishop Douglass Catholic School and then Islington Arts and Media School.
+She attended St Joseph's Catholic Primary School, Highgate Hill and she attended Bishop Douglass Catholic School and then Islington Arts and Media School.
 She participated in school plays and found drama an escape from bullying.
 Her mother took on multiple jobs to make ends meet and had clinical depression that worsened during Scodelario's teen years.
 Scodelario said she wanted to help, but did not know how, and moved to a flat in Camden.